Cleverlance Enterprise Solutions: Invinit Group

 Cleverlance Enterprise Solutions, the companies include:

 AEC

-AEC is a Czech IT company,thath was created in 1991 and deals with various facets of cyber security.
+AEC is a Czech IT company that was created in 1991 and deals with various facets of cyber security.
 AEC became a member of Cleverlance Group in 200, through an acquisition agreement between the companies.

 Eicero

 Eicero became a member of Cleverlance Group in 2010.
 The company deals in the complex diagnostics of photovoltaic power stations and the elimination of PID (Potential-induced degradation), which causes lowering of output of a given power station.
 The main product of Eicero is PID Doctor, a device that regenerates photovoltaic panels that were damaged by PID and restores their performance.

 TrustPort

 TrustPort is a provider and developer of computer safety solutions.
 TrustPort products are based on antivirus and encryption technologies, anti-spam methods and anomaly behavior monitoring AI techniques.
 TrustPort became a member of the group in March 2008.
 The company was created as an independent subject within Cleverlance Group after the acquisition of AEC, from which TrustPort became independent.